RakuyoKit/JSONPreview/README.md

 1. After the first display, slide to a non-end position, rotate the screen, and the sub-view will be misaligned.
 Return to normal after sliding.
 This problem does not occur when screen rotation is prohibited.
 2. When collapsing/expanding nodes, there is a possibility of JSON flickering.
+3. On some systems (a more comprehensive test has not been performed yet), when the JSON is very complex, there will be flickering problems, and the console will output `CoreAnimation: failed to allocate xxx bytes`.
+(The problem may be an iOS system problem)

 ## TODO